YINI-lang/YINI-spec/YINI-Specification.md

 Mr. Seppänen has been programming since the mid-80s, working in languages like BASIC, C, Java, and Assembler.
 He studied Computer Science and Master's in Software Development with a focus on Programming Languages at Chalmers University of Technology (Gothenburg, Sweden).
 Professionally, he has many years of experience in software development, particularly in TypeScript, JavaScript, PHP, and full-stack web development.

-### 15.3.
+### 15.4.
 Spec Changes
 A running log of changes and updates **to the YINI specification**.

 v1.0.0 Beta 4 + Updates
+- Added new section 15.2, "Acknowledgments".
-- Changed the default mode to non-stict (lenient) from Strict-mode:
+- Changed the default mode (after feedback of not requiring the /END) to non-stict (lenient) from Strict-mode:
   * Thus the "Document Terminator" is now only optional.
   * Renamed section name to 11.3, "Lenient vs. Strict Modes".
 - Added tab as illegal character in backticked identifiers.